 Perfect the Press Release

-Many businesses may not have the time or resources available to create an overarching media relations strategy.
+Many businesses in Huntsville may not have the time or resources available to create an overarching media relations strategy.
 If you fall in this category and can only afford to write and distribute a press release, be sure your press release is perfect to increase your chances of gaining media coverage.

 - Facts are everything to a journalist.
 Include as many stats, metrics, milestones, or other data as you can.
 Be sure to cite your sources.
 Your key points should be devoid of obvious opinion.
 If there’s an opinion or assertion made in a pitch, support your points with facts or promising observations.